glyn/youtube-playlist-manager/README.md

 ## Authentication and authorisation

 This uses an OAuth2 client ID to access the YouTube API.
-Read the [instructions](https://developers.google.com/identity/protocols/oauth2#installed) for how to create a client ID and download a file containing the client ID and its private key.

-Specify the client secret file path using the `--secret` switch.
+Read the [instructions](https://developers.google.com/identity/protocols/oauth2#installed) for how to create a client ID and download a file containing the client ID and its private key (note: the application type is a desktop app).
+Specify the path to this client secret file using the `--secret` switch.

 ## Command line interface